Dan and Frank Carney

-Brothers Dan (born 1931) and Frank Carney (April 26, 1938 – December 2, 2020) were American businessmen who founded Pizza Hut.
+Brothers Dan (born 1931) and Frank Carney (April 26, 1938 – December 2, 2020) were American businessmen who founded the pizza restaurant chain Pizza Hut.

 Early years

 Dan and Frank Carney were born into a blended family of twelve children, and raised in Wichita, Kansas, where Dan still lives today.
 Although Frank Carney dropped out of Wichita State University, where he studied engineering, he later returned to the university to receive a degree in general studies and mathematics.

 Pizza Hut

-In 1958, the brothers borrowed $600 from their mother and opened a pizza restaurant catering to students after a local real estate agent with an unrented building convinced them that pizza would be a promising business.
+In 1958, the Carney brothers borrowed $600 from their mother and opened a pizza restaurant catering to students after a local real estate agent with an unrented building convinced them that pizza would be a promising business.
 Although they knew little about pizza-making or business, they learned quickly and the business started to grow.
-Their first franchise opened in Topeka, Kansas in 1959.
-The Pizza Hut in Aggieville, Kansas was the first to have delivery, an innovation.
+Their first franchise opened in Topeka, Kansas, in 1959.
+The Pizza Hut in Aggieville, Kansas, was the first to have delivery, an innovation.
 By 1977, Pizza Hut had grown to 4,000 outlets and the brothers decided to sell the business to PepsiCo for over $300 million USD.
 Frank remained the president and a board member of Pizza Hut until 1980.

 The Carney brothers have been featured in the History Channel series The Food That Built America.